tonethar/IGME-430-Shared/notes/HW-node-simple-web-api.md

 - Now we're finally ready to push our web API to Heroku!

-1) Head to https://dashboard.heroku.com/apps and create a new app
+1) Head to https://dashboard.heroku.com/apps and create a new app - I named mine **funny-joke-service** - but you will have to come up with a different name

 <hr>